Data Centers in Crawley

 Power Analysis

-Average Cost Of Power: Industrial power costs in the region are approximately £0.17/kWh, as of September 2025.
-This pricing is competitive for the high-demand South East of England and allows for predictable operational expenditure.
-The UK power mix includes a significant and growing share from renewables (40–50%), alongside natural gas and nuclear.
+Average Cost Of Power Industrial power costs in the region are approximately £0.17/kWh as of September 2025.
+This rate is characteristic of the broader UK market and can be a significant operational factor for high-density deployments.
+The UK's energy mix includes a substantial share from renewables (around 40–50%), followed by natural gas and nuclear.

 Market Access, Business & Tax Climate

-Regional Market Reach: From Crawley, businesses can effectively serve the entire South East of England, the UK's most populous and economically active region.
-Its proximity to Gatwick Airport also makes it a prime location for international companies needing a UK or European digital hub.
+Regional Market Reach From Crawley, businesses can effectively serve the entire South East of England, the UK’s most populous and economically active region.
+The location is also an excellent landing point for transatlantic connectivity and a gateway to continental Europe.

 Natural Disaster Risk

-Crawley has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-The area is not prone to significant seismic activity, tropical cyclones, or drought.
+Crawley has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+The region is not prone to significant seismic activity, tropical cyclones, or other severe weather events that could threaten data center uptime.